alaneicker/javascript-form-validator/README.md

 ### Validation Response Object
-The `FormValidator` API returns a validation response object.
+The `FormValidator` API returns a validation response object containg validation data associated with each form field from the original form data object.

+Note: Only form fields with errors return an `message` property.
 ```json
 {
    "totalErrors":2,